 Questions and Answers

 The questions and answers below represent only a small sampling of those that we frequently are asked to address.
 This is certainly not an exhaustive list, but may help you get started.
-Please feel free to contact us with any questions you may have.

 How are a private adoption and an agency adoption different?